If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 Minimizing rental turnover takes effort, market insight, and time.

-From tenant screening to maintenance coordination and our guaranteed rents program, our experienced team can keep your property occupied with reliable tenants — year after year.
+We manage everything from rent collection and tenant screening to maintenance coordination and dispute.
+Our experienced team can keep your property occupied with reliable tenants — year after year.

 - kelowna rentals: 6,600 monthly searches